Some of the links on this site are affiliate links. Farmland Riches is sponsored by AcreTrader.

 Founded in 1997, Gladstone Land Corporation was the first farmland REIT to enter the scene.
-As of the middle of 2020, Gladstone has grown to a total portfolio of over $900 million.
+As of the later part of 2021, Gladstone has grown to a total portfolio of over $700 million.

-Currently, Gladstone owns 115 farms totaling nearly 90,000 acres of land across the US.
-This includes land in 10 different states across the US with a 100% occupancy rate.
+Currently, Gladstone owns 127 farms totaling nearly 94,000 acres of land across the US in 13 different states.

 The farms owned by Gladstone are diversified in terms of location as well as by crop type.
 Across the 127 farms, 45 different types of crops are grown.
 This protects investors from price swings or diseases that may take place within individual crops.

 Gladstone follows a traditional equity REIT model.
 It generates income for investors via purchasing farmland from farmers or investors and renting it out to farmers.

 Gladstone pays out monthly dividends to investors and has a current dividend yield of 2.36% This is comparable to other farmland investment options out there.

-Over the last year, LAND has appreciated a massive 66%.
+Over the last year, LAND stock has appreciated a massive 62%.
 This has led to very respectable returns for LAND investors over the past year.
 However, new investors should be cautious before diving in since it has gone up so much in recent months.

 For investors in search of an investment low in volatility, LAND will likely not meet their needs.
 Just take a look at the chart below, demonstrating the ups and downs this REIT has experienced over the years.

 2. FPI – Farmland Partners

-Farmland Partners wasn't the first farmland REIT, nor ae they the largest.
-With a market cap of over $400 million, they are roughly 30% smaller than LAND.
+Farmland Partners wasn't the first farmland REIT, nor are they the largest.
+With a market cap of just under $400 million, they are quite a bit smaller than LAND.